Transfer Pricing in Nicaragua

 Transfer Pricing Affidavit and Documentation in Nicaragua

-According to Article 103 of the Law, taxpayers must have, at the time of filing the Income Tax Affidavit, the documentation of transactions with related parties.
+According to Article 103 of the Law, taxpayers must have the Income Tax Return and the documentation of related party transactions available when filing.

-Such documentation or Technical Transfer Pricing Study shall take into consideration the information related to the taxpayer and the business group to which it belongs, as well as the description and analysis of the transactions subject to the rules on this matter.
+Such documentation or Technical Transfer Pricing Study shall consider the information related to the taxpayer and the business group to which it belongs, as well as the description and analysis of the transactions subject to the rules on this matter.

-The taxpayer must only file this information when is requested by the Tax Administration, for which it will have 10 business days until the deadline.
-The Tax Administration may request additional information for which it will grant a period of up to 90 days when appropriate.
+The taxpayer must only file this information when the Tax Administration requests it for ten business days.
+The Tax Administration may request additional information for which it will grant 90 days when appropriate.

-According to Article 104 of the Law, taxpayers must have sufficient information and analysis to assess their transactions with related parties within a period of 45 days from the receipt of the request.
+According to Article 104 of the Law, taxpayers must have sufficient information and analysis to assess their related party transactions within 45 days after the request.

-No regulations or additional provisions have been established, so far, to indicate the form of the Informative Affidavit.
+Currently, there are no established regulations or additional provisions to indicate the form of the information statement.

-Nicaraguan legislation has not established specific infractions neither penalties for non-compliance with the formal requirements of such regime.
+The Nicaraguan legislation has not established specific infractions or non-compliance penalties with the formal requirements of such a regime.

-Nonetheless, if the Tax Administration were to make a Transfer Pricing adjustment, it would be committing the contravention indicated in Article 137 of the Nicaraguan Tax Code, for which the fine is 25% of the adjustment.
+Conversely, if the Tax Administration were to make a Transfer Pricing adjustment, it would be committing the contravention indicated in Article 137 of the Nicaraguan Tax Codefor which the fine is 25% of the adjustment.

-Also, Article 138 of the Tax Code establishes that the Tax Administration may directly intervene in the management of the business or close the premises or establishment where the infraction is committed for a maximum of 6 business days.
+Likewise, Article 138 of the Tax Code establishes that the Tax Administration may directly intervene in the management of the business or close the premises where the infraction is committed for a maximum of 6 business days.

 Read More